Retail Salespersons (NOC 6421)/ Cashiers (NOC 6611)

 Cashiers should have:

 - strong oral communication skills

 Retail Salespersons usually work indoors although some sales (e.g. car sales, garden sales, lumber yards) involve working outdoors.
 You work on your feet most of the time.
 Hours tend to be irregular; evening and weekend work is common.

 Cashiers usually run cash registers in an indoor environment.
 You work during the day, weekends, evenings and holidays.
 Hours tend to be irregular but can be flexible.
 Cashiers generally stand for long periods of time.

 What Are The Wages And Benefits?

-In British Columbia, the average annual salary for retail salespersons ranges from $33,000 – $44,000.
+In British Columbia, the median annual salary for retail salespersons is $26,070.
 In BC’s regions, you can expect to make:

 Your earnings as a retail salesperson vary depending on experience, location, and employer.
 For example, large department stores may pay more than small independent stores.
 Also, some stores pay a salary plus commission, so the salesperson gets a percentage of the sale price of each item he or she sells.
 Some salespeople get only a salary.
 Others are paid by commission only.

 Retail salespersons employed by large businesses on a full-time basis may receive benefits such as dental coverage, paid sick days, and vacation time.
 Smaller stores do not always offer the same benefits.
 Part-time salespeople do not generally receive benefits.
 Most retail salespeople receive discounts on the merchandise their employers sell.